rohennes/scripts/README.md

 * `find-mismatched-titles.py`: Check if hardcoded references to titles are present as headings anywhere in the repo.

 * `check_adoc_headings.py`: Check discrepencies between topic_map headings and .adoc titles.

+* `create-xref-from-drh.py`: Input a link from DRH, the script generates some kind of xref that eases the pain.